Skip to main content

 What Are the Key Differences in Peptide Therapies?

 Peptide therapies represent a more nuanced approach to hormonal optimization.
 These are short chains of amino acids that act as highly specific signaling molecules.
 Instead of replacing a hormone, they typically stimulate the body’s own glands to produce and release hormones in a more natural, pulsatile manner.
-They are often used to address declines in production.
+They are often used to address declines in growth hormone production.

 The table below compares two common classes of growth hormone-releasing peptides.